nickotmazgin/chip_companion/PRIVACY_POLICY.md

 - No remote logging or telemetry.
 - Links the user taps (e.g., registry websites) open via system browser; we do not monitor that activity.
 - External website access is user-initiated and controlled by the user's browser.

+## App Permissions (Platforms)

+- Bluetooth: used solely to communicate with compatible external scanners; no data is collected or transmitted by the app
+- NFC: used solely to read tags on-device for immediate validation; no data is stored or sent
+- Internet/Network: not used by the app for API calls; your device's browser may be opened when you choose to visit external registry websites
+- Local storage: used only to save language preference and Pro purchase status

 ## Legal Basis & International Compliance